-My name is Brittany and I am currently working on my MS in Nutrition and completing my dietetic internship with the College of Saint Elizabeth in New Jersey.
+My name is Brittany and I recently completed my MS in Nutrition and dietetic internship with the College of Saint Elizabeth in New Jersey.
 After living in Turkey for two years, I wanted to re-create Turkish food in the US.
 This blog contains a mix of traditional Turkish recipes, and some which I have modified to be healthier.

 I first moved to Istanbul, Turkey for 8 months during my 3rd year of undergrad, During that time, I learned as much as I possibly could about Turkish food, especially from my internship with the Turkish Cultural Foundation's YESAM Culinary Arts Center.
 The next fall I returned to the U.S. to complete by BS in Nutrition.
 After graduating from Syracuse University in 2015, I moved back to Istanbul for a year, and completed the some of my MS coursework online.

 When many people think of Turkish food, the image of spinning döner kebab comes to mind, but Turkish food is so much more than that.
 I hope that this blog can help to show the rich diversity of Turkish food beyond the stereotypical dishes.